Tandridge Golf Club Course Review - Golf Monthly

 Tandridge Golf Club Course Review

 Harry Colt is considered by many as the greatest golf course architect of all time.

 He has a larger presence in the Golf Monthly Top 100 than anyone, and his work has an enduring influence and legacy that includes Muirfield, Royal County Down, and the course often cited as the best in the world, Pine Valley.

-He designed the course at Tandridge which opened for play in 1924, and around five years ago the club embarked on an ambitious scheme with Colt expert Frank Pont to restore the same principles and approach but in the context of today’s golfing world.
+He designed the course at Tandridge which opened for play in 1924, and over five years ago the club embarked on an ambitious scheme with Colt expert Frank Pont to restore the same principles and approach but in the context of today’s golfing world.

-The upgrade is now complete, and the feedback from members and visitors alike has been overwhelmingly positive with the club hosting the 2014 English Women’s Open Amateur Strokeplay Championship.
+The upgrade has been completed for a couple of years now, and the feedback from members and visitors alike has been overwhelmingly positive with the club hosting the 2014 English Women’s Open Amateur Strokeplay Championship.

 The first hole is now a par five which plays into the prevailing wind meaning that par is no pushover.

 This is followed by a superb, arcing, long par 4 that sweeps to the right where the drive must not cut off too much of the corner.
 Even if you reach the green in regulation, it is double-tiered and par is never guaranteed.

 The third climbs gently to the right and the short fourth is a green oasis in a desert of sand.

 Five is super-tough unless the wind is helping, but six to nine offer the best chances to score well, culminating in a par 5 up to the clubhouse.

-The back nine is a real contrast, beginning with another long par 4 which is one of the hardest hole on the course.
+The more undulating back nine is a real contrast, beginning with another long par 4 which is one of the hardest hole on the course.

 Eleven and twelve rise slowly to the highest point, before the closing six holes offer a thrilling rollercoaster ride back home.

 Thirteen is one of the toughest par 3s you will encounter; 223 yards from the back where most golfers are happy to walk away with a four.